jeffbarg/bm25/README.md

 This is a pure typescript implementation of the BM25 retrieval algorithm with no runtime dependencies.

+It's an efficient, lightweight search engine for objects (documents) using SOTA retrieval algorithms.

 The package exports a class BM25Search, which has two primary methods:

 - `.addDocuments` which creates an inverted term-frequency index and computes relevant statistics about the documents